PKhunt06/Diploma_Computer_Engineering/Sem-2/BOOP/README.md

 - **P18A** - Unformatted I/O
 - **P18B** - Formatted I/O

+## Extra Practicals

+These additional practical programs were completed as supplementary practice for the BOOP subject.

+- **Extra-P-1** - Compile-Time Polymorphism using Operator Overloading
+- **Extra-P-2** - Hierarchical Inheritance
+- **Extra-P-3** - File Creation, Writing and Reading

 ## Note

 These practical programs are part of my Diploma in Computer Engineering learning archive.
 They are organized on GitHub for revision, documentation, and maintaining a record of my learning journey.